AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 ## Argument Injection as a functionality: PHP mail()

 In the last post we talked about the different dangerous functions that can be prone to Command Injection and Argument Injection.
-Those are obvious dangerous functions, but sometimes, the language provide us with more functions that we don't know yet that are dangerous .
-Developers doesn't know sometimes this as well when they are coding, or they don't know the 100% functionaility of some functions (something we can extend to the use of any third party library software).
+Those are obvious dangerous functions, but sometimes, programming languages provide us with more functions that we don't know yet that could be unsafe.
+Developers doesn't know sometimes this as well when they are coding, or they don't know the 100% functionailities of some functions (something we can extend to the use of any third party library software).
 This 'new' dangerous function is the basic mail function in PHP.
-This function receive a bunch of parameters as we can see in the PHP 7 source code (Yes it is C!).
+This function receive a bunch of parameters as we can see in the PHP 7 source code.

 php-7.1.6/ext/standard/mail.c: